Testing gravity with cosmic variance-limited pulsar timing array correlations

+\textit{Outlook.---}The playbook setup in this letter can be tested with the NANOGrav 15 years data \cite{NANOGrav:2023gor}, giving $\xi \sim 20$ for $l \geq 2$, which at face value suggests subluminal GW propagation having suppressed octupole and higher multipoles.
+However, this can be largely explained by the negative power spectrum estimates, unsupported by relativistic d.o.f.s.
+The nontrivial monopolar and dipolar powers could furthermore be associated with scalar modes, although the error bands are too wide to constrain their speed, i.e., $C_1/C_0 \sim 0-1$.
+Granted, the experimental noise remain nonnegligible even when it is now subdominant to the cosmic variance \cite{NANOGrav:2023gor}.
+This crude application nonetheless attests that we are on track.

-\textit{Outlook.---}Our results are understandably not without caveats.
-For one, we were assuming that the pulsars are distributed over a sphere of fixed radius, while the reality is that the pulsars are at different distances.
-Nonetheless, the takeaway from this calculation is that finite distance effects, which we opt to artificially associate with known or otherwise environmental factors, do not significantly influence the low multipoles, $l \lesssim 10$, of relativistic d.o.f.s in the SGWB.
-This gives reason to utilize the first few power spectrum multipoles to maximize scientific inferencing with PTA data.
-The cosmic variance is also anchored on the Gaussianity of the SGWB, which unarguably is a hypothesis that remains to be tested, and astronomical factors such as there is a sufficiently large number of pulsars distributed over the sky.
+Our results are not without caveats.
+We were assuming that the pulsars are on a sphere, while the reality is that MSPs are at different distances.
+Nonetheless, the takeaway is that finite distance effects, which we artificially associate environmental factors, do not significantly influence the low multipoles, $l \lesssim 10$, of relativistic d.o.f.s in the SGWB.
+This gives reason to utilize the first few power spectrum multipoles for scientific inferencing with PTA.
+The cosmic variance is also anchored on a Gaussianity hypothesis of the SGWB, which remains to be tested, and astronomical factors such as there is a large number of evenly distributed pulsars.
 Future PTA and SKA measurements can be expected to overcome these and test the Gaussianity of the SGWB.

-It is worthwhile to also consider the possible mixture of tensor, vector, and scalar GWs in the SGWB.
-Of course, these different modes are excited by very different processes, e.g., supermassive black hole binaries should produce tensor GWs only, which justifies independently searching for their signal in the SGWB.
-Regardless, keeping in mind that the SGWB is host to an exciting variety of high energy physics phenomena in the early Universe, looking out for the non-Einsteinian GW polarizations is only fair and a quite reasonable way to go to maximize our science objectives.
+It is worthwhile to also consider the possible mixture of tensor, vector, and scalar GWs in the SGWB \cite{Bernardo:2023zna}, which is relevant for astrophysical sources \cite{Callister:2017ocg}.
+These different modes are excited by very different processes, and since the SGWB hosts an exciting variety of high energy physics phenomena, looking out for the non-Einsteinian polarizations is a reasonable way to go to maximize science objectives.

-PTAs are certainly also part of a multiband array of GW telescopes of the Universe, and so interpreting the results from the larger GW picture should ultimately be the way forward.
-The SGWB can also be viewed as only the tip of the iceberg for PTA science since behind the horizon of this galactic superposition of GWs may finally lie hints of an early Universe that is otherwise hidden from astronomical probes such as the CMB.
-We hope that this letter through the power spectrum highlights PTA science's invaluable edge in GW astronomy moving forward.
+PTAs are lastly part of a multiband array of GW telescopes, and so interpreting the results from the larger GW picture should ultimately be the way forward.
+The SGWB can be viewed as the tip of the iceberg for PTA science since behind this galactic GW superposition may lie hints of a universe that is otherwise hidden from astronomical probes such as the CMB.
+This letter through the power spectrum highlights PTA science's invaluable edge in GW astronomy moving forward.